 Completion

-For purposes of completion, the Purchaser agree that the Vendor’s Advocates shall attend to the stamping and registration of the Lease.
-The Purchaser accept and understands that the process of registration at the Lands Office is not within the control of the Vendor or the Vendor’s Advocates who shall not be responsible for any delays in registration and the consequences thereof.
+For purposes of completion, the Purchaser agrees that the Vendor’s Advocates shall attend to the stamping and registration of the Lease.
+The Purchaser accepts and understands that the process of registration at the Lands Office is not within the control of the Vendor or the Vendor’s Advocates who shall not be responsible for any delays in registration and the consequences thereof.

 The Purchaser shall execute the Lease and a share transfer form (if required) in triplicate and return the same to the Vendor’s Advocates within fourteen (14) days from the date of its delivery to the Purchaser’s Advocates.